matthijs22/couturier/README.md

 Couturier is serving platform for machinlearning models.

 ## Project overview
-Couturier provides a simple method to deploy one or more machinelearning models to a production environment and expose it through a REST api.
+Couturier provides a simple method to expose machinelearning models through a REST api.
+It currently features prediction and evaluation endpoints.

 ## Quickstart